-“Umbra is thrilled to partner with DARPA on this program.
-We commend DARPA’s innovative use of their Other Transaction Authority to move quickly and meet the commercial market where it is.
-We are also excited that DARPA is leading the way within government to actively leverage the substantial commercial investments and corresponding capability in the commercial space industry” — Jason Mallare, Vice President of Government Programs at Umbra.
+“Umbra is thrilled to partner with DARPA on this program,” said Jason Mallare, Vice President of Government Programs and Strategy.
+“We commend DARPA’s innovative use of their Other Transaction Authority (OTA) to move quickly to identify and capture innovation when they see it.
+We are also excited that DARPA is leading the way within government to actively leverage significant commercial capital investments and corresponding capability in the space industry.”